-From 2020, the Storylines Notable Book Awards are presented at Storylines’ annual event in November at which the Storylines Better Gilderdale Award for services to children’s literature is also presented.
+The Storylines Notable Book Awards are presented at Storylines’ annual event in November at which the Storylines Better Gilderdale Award for services to children’s literature is also presented.
 (Until 2020 they were presented at the annual Storylines Margaret Mahy National Awards Day each April.)
-Details for the 2021 event will be announced as soon as possible – watch the website and Storylines’ monthly newsletters.
+Details for the 2022 event will be announced as soon as possible – watch the website and Storylines’ monthly newsletters.

 Presentation of 2021 Awards

-The presentation of the 2021 Storylines Notable Book Awards, and the 2021 Storylines Betty Gilderdale Award to Sarah Forster, will now take place in Wellington on 26 February 2022.
+The presentation of the 2021 Storylines Notable Book Awards, and the 2021 Storylines Betty Gilderdale Award to Sarah Forster, took place in Wellington on 26 February 2022.

 Call for Judges

 If you are interested in submitting an expression of interest in being a judge for the annual Storylines Notable Books Awards, please fill out the expression of interest form.
-Expressions of interest for the 2022 judging panel close on 1 February 2022.
-The Storylines Awards administrator will be in touch with all applicants to advise them if they have been successful.
+Expressions of interest for the 2022 judging panel have closed and our panels are in place for this year.
+Applications for the 2023 judging panels will close on 1 February 2023.
+The Storylines Awards administrator contacts all applicants to advise them if they have been successful.

 Storylines invites submissions to the Storylines Notable Book Awards 2022.

 Entries close at 5pm on 31 August 2022.
 We encourage you to submit titles as they are published.
-The 2022 Awards cover a 12-month period, for books published between 1 August 2021 and 31 July 2022.
+The 2022 Awards cover books published from 1 August 2021 to 15 November 2022.